Using Mutation-Analysis to Examine an LLM's Ability to Summarize Code: Threats to Validity

 \subsection{External Validity}

 \textbf{Choice of Mutation Types.} The mutations we made to each code sample were constructed manually, following the guidelines for generating mutants from mutation testing \cite{andrews2006_MutationTesting}.
+Integration with automated mutation tools like MutPy \cite{mutpy} is feasible, provided the generated mutations produce behavioral changes detectable through summarization.
+Equivalent mutants, for example, would be unsuitable, but tools could generate candidates at scale and filter for those that alter program behavior.
 Although our mutations do not cover the full space of possible mutations, this is not a concern for our study.
 We simply use mutations as a systematic way to introduce controlled changes to the code.
 Our focus is on whether the model reflects these changes in its summaries, not on the mutations themselves.
 What matters for our analysis is that the mutation changes the behavior of the code in a meaningful way.
 That said, the point here is not to model “typical bugs,” it is to make sure the code’s behavior actually changes and then check whether the summary changes too.
 For a more realistic setup, the same evaluation can be run using mutations mined from commits, bug fixes, or domain-specific edits.

-\textbf{Choice of Models.} Our primary analysis focuses on GPT-4, which was state-of-the-art at the time of study design and remains widely deployed in research and practice.
+\textbf{Choice of Models.} RQ1 focuses on GPT-4, which was state-of-the-art at the time of study design and remains widely deployed in research and practice.
 We acknowledge that LLM development is rapid, making comprehensive multi-model evaluation challenging given the labor-intensive nature of manual classification.
 However, the same evaluation procedure can be repeated with different models.
 RQ3 demonstrates this by comparing GPT-4 to GPT-5.2 under identical conditions, revealing substantial improvement (49.3\% → 85.3\%) in mutation detection.
 While all current models share the transformer architecture \cite{vaswani2017attention}, the magnitude of limitations varies across implementations.
 These findings indicate that mutation-based evaluation provides a systematic approach for comparing model performance across generations, though comprehensive evaluation of additional model families remains valuable future work.